Anterior Cruciate Ligament Injuries – Treatment at Erko Physio

 Treatment of ACL Tears at Erko Physio

 Here at Erko Physio we are renowned for providing outstanding sports physiotherapy services, with many of our physiotherapists having completed advanced training and having extensive experience with ACL injuries.
 During the initial consultation, we will examine your knee to determine the extent of the injury and formulate a suitable treatment program.
-In some cases X-rays or MRI scan may be necessary, and we will advise you accordingly.
+In some cases X-rays or MRI scans may be necessary, and we will advise you accordingly.

 Some common treatment options for ACL injuries include: